 I personally try to keep my tools and applications free when possible.
 As a freelancer, if you try every tool you run across on the Internet, you could quickly find yourself spending thousands of dollars.

-I highly recommend Scrivener for any freelance writer out there.
+While it’s not free, I highly recommend Scrivener for any freelance writer out there.
 I also recommend it for anyone that wants to keep track of data and have a freedom of organization that typical word processing interfaces do not offer.
-You can check out Scrivener with a 14-day free trial here!

 Do you use Scrivener for you freelance business?
 What are some of your favorite features?
 Do you have an outside the box use for Scrivener?
 Have a tool that you prefer over Scrivener?
 I want to hear about it!
 Just leave me a comment in the boxes below!

 If you liked this post or found it useful, share it with the world!
 You are what this site is all about and you are the biggest source of growth and inspiration.
-Daily emails are available using the form at the bottom of the page.
-Liking Family Freelancer on Facebook is another easy way to keep up to date on the latest posts and news as well.
 Get involved in Family Freelancer today!